ChristElise/Custom-Linux-Iso-Creation/README.md

 ```

 #### Step 4: Building our Kali ISO Image
-After customizing our desired build to fit our taste we can now run the **build.sh** script found in the **live-build-config** directory providing arguments for it to build an ISO image for the Kali built we have customized in our case **kali-config/variant-light**
+After customizing our desired build to fit our taste we can now run the **build.sh** script found in the **live-build-config** directory providing arguments for it to build an ISO image for the Kali built we have customised in our case **kali-config/variant-light**

 ```bash
 kali@pentester:~/live-build-config$ ./build.sh --variant light --verbose --arch amd64  --distribution kali-rolling